sarokrishnan/Java-RestAPI-With-RateLimit/README.txt

 List or with sort options on price field: http://localhost:9001/rest/hotel/listall?sortOrderByPrice=asc

-Used Jetty integrated server, use config.propertied to congifure DB/apikeys and its number of max request
+Used Jetty integrated server, use config.properties to congifure DB/apikeys and its number of max request